tingstad/quine/README.md

 > stream keyword and the endstream keyword; the stream dictionary specifies the exact number of bytes.
 There
 > should be an end-of-line marker after the data and before endstream; this marker shall not be included in the
 > stream length.
 There shall not be any extra bytes, other than white space, between endstream and endobj.

+## Syntax — File Structure

+> As a matter of convention, the tokens in a PDF file are arranged into lines; [...].
+However, to increase compatibility with other applications that process PDF files, lines that are not part of stream object data are limited to no more than 255 characters

 # Page Contents